 A vast majority of patients had an ASA score below three (85.2%).
 Individuals with an ASA score of 5 and 6 were excluded since those values describe moribund individuals.

-When investigating the Charnley score we found that those with missing values had a considerably lower cumulative survival than those with a Charnley category registered.
-Since XX % of the study population did miss Charnley category registration further analyses regarding this parameter was not possible.

 See Table 1 for more characteristics of the study population.

 Ninety day mortality after THA